 The Working Family Credit is Minnesota’s version of the federal Earned Income Tax Credit.
 Research on the EITC shows long-lasting positive effects for children in families who receive it, including improved health and academic outcomes and increased earnings as adults.

 We are pleased that the legislature included an improved Working Family Credit in their final tax bill.
-Had the bill been signed into law, it would have increased the size of the tax credit for most currently eligible individuals and families, raises the income threshold to qualify for the credit, and for workers without dependent children, lowers the age to qualify from 25 to 21.
+Had the bill been signed into law, it would have increased the size of the tax credit for most currently eligible individuals and families, raised the income threshold to qualify for the credit, and for workers without dependent children, lowered the age to qualify from 25 to 21.
 See p.
 15 for additional detail.
 Governor Dayton did not sign the tax bill into law, however, and so these changes were not made.